 The only way to definitively find out whether or not you are a candidate for LASIK is to attend a complimentary consultation at Updegraff Laser Vision.

-Dr. Updegraff will look at several factors to determine if LASIK is the best option for you.
+Several factors will be evaluated to determine if LASIK is the best option for you.
 The first primary factor is whether or not you have a level of vision correction that’s within the broad range where LASIK is safe and effective.
 Second, the shape of your eyes and your vision should be stable; that is, you should not have had frequent changes in your prescription.
 Third, you must not have any underlying medical condition that would rule out performing LASIK.

 Other important considerations are the thickness of your corneas and whether or not you have ever experienced dry eye.
-Dr. Updegraff will take all of these factors into consideration to determine whether LASIK could offer you the highest probability of the best possible outcome.
+All of these factors will be taken into consideration to determine whether LASIK could offer you the highest probability of the best possible outcome.
 He will only recommend that you have LASIK if he believes it is the best option for you.

-Dr. Updegraff recommends that pregnant women do not have LASIK, and that new mothers be at least three months postpartum and/or breastfeeding before undergoing LASIK.
+Updegraff Laser Vision recommends that pregnant women do not have LASIK, and that new mothers be at least three months postpartum and/or breastfeeding before undergoing LASIK.
 He also suggests to avoid planning pregnancies for four to five months after having LASIK to allow time for any potential enhancements.

 You may be disappointed if you are not a LASIK candidate, but the good news is that you may qualify as a candidate for other procedures that also reduce or eliminate the need for glasses, such as lens implants, PRK, or LRI.

-Dr. Updegraff has prided himself in vetting and investing back in his practice by acquiring the most advanced laser technologies.
-Seven years ago, he became the first LASIK surgeon in the Tampa Bay area to own and use the IntraLase laser, which enabled his procedures to be blade-free.
+Updegraff Laser Vision has prided itself in vetting and investing back in his practice by acquiring the most advanced laser technologies.
+Dr. Updegraff became the first LASIK surgeon in the Tampa Bay area to own and use the IntraLase laser, which enabled his procedures to be blade-free.
 In doing so, he has performed more blade-free, all-laser LASIK surgeries than most surgeons in the U.S.

 First, remember that this is your vision.

 Second, the good news is, in most cases, all LASIK fees are similar.
-Corporate providers often create a perception that they are less expensive and offer the same service as Dr. Updegraff.
-However, an investigative report by Channel 10 from several years ago revealed that by the time the corporate-center patient “upgraded” to options that Dr. Updegraff provides as standard, the overall cost was comparable – not to mention, they were getting a surgeon who flew into town once a month just for LASIK and was not available for any post-LASIK care.
+Corporate providers often create a perception that they are less expensive and offer the same service as Updegraff Laser Vision.
+However, an investigative report by Channel 10 from several years ago revealed that by the time the corporate-center patient “upgraded” to options that we provide as standard, the overall cost was comparable – not to mention, they were getting a surgeon who flew into town once a month just for LASIK and was not available for any post-LASIK care.

-Dr. Updegraff is committed to providing the highest-quality care at every step of your LASIK experience.
-We own only the best and most advanced equipment available, including Wavefront technology, Iris Recognition, and a Pentacam.
+Drs.
+Updegraff and Foster are committed to providing the highest-quality care at every step of your LASIK experience.
+We own only the best and most advanced equipment available, including wavefront technology, iris recognition, and a pentacam.
 Our surgical suite is climate-controlled with HEPA filters, and all procedures are performed with “sterile” techniques that are often abandoned due to cost at other facilities.

 To make LASIK even more affordable, we offer financing options.
 Also, patients often use their Flex Spending Account (FSA) dollars for LASIK.
 To learn more, read about Financing Precision LASIK™.

-No. Dr. Updegraff believes that all-laser LASIK is safer, more accurate, and less likely to cause complications than the older, bladed LASIK procedure, so he made it the standard of care he provides to each patient.
-This is not the case at most corporate centers and with many other surgeons in private practice, who will charge more for each “upgrade” to modern technology.
+No. Updegraff Laser Vision believes that all-laser LASIK is safer, more accurate, and less likely to cause complications than the older, bladed LASIK procedure, so he made it the standard of care he provides to each patient.
+This is not the case at many other centers who will charge more for each “upgrade” to modern technology.

 Yes, your doctor can play a role in determining your candidacy and monitoring post-operative progress.
 Prior arrangements must be made for you so that this “co-management” will result in the best possible care.